 Demonstration School Tours

-Sound Discipline would like to invite you to join us at one of our partner schools to see this important work first hand.
-Join us in observing class meetings in action – listen to students and school staff talk about the impact that Sound Discipline’s work has in their school.
+Sound Discipline would like to invite you to join us at one of our partner schools to see our work.
+We offer tours once per month, at one of three different schools in the Renton School District.
+Join us for a short presentation, class meeting observations, and hear from a panel of students and school staff about the impact that Sound Discipline’s work has in their school.

 Our next tour will be on Friday, September 27, 2019.

 We look forward to seeing you!
-Please contact us if you would like more information or if you would like to RSVP for an upcoming tour.
+Please contact us if you would like to RSVP, receive invitations for future school tours, or would like more information.

 Sound Discipline has been working with Lakeridge Elementary, a school in the Renton School District, since 2012.
 Lakeridge has a team of staff who meet monthly with Sound Discipline to review discipline data, identify patterns and make recommendations that aim to have an impact on improving the school culture and reduce disciplinary problems.